Progressive rehabilitation and closure plan for mined land

 Your PRC plan must meet the requirements set out under the EP Act and the progressive rehabilitation and closure plan guideline (ESR/2019/4964) (PDF, 2.3MB).

 Applications can be made at any time unless your project is captured by the transitional provisions.
-Your application for a PRCP schedule can be lodged to the Department of Environment and Science business centre appropriate to your resource.
+Your completed PRC plan can be lodged to the Department of Environment and Science business centre appropriate to your resource.

 For help with applying for your PRC plan, it is recommended that all applicants contact your relevant business centre to arrange a pre-lodgement discussion.